filoxo/inquirer-multi-choice/README.md

 After registering the prompt, set any question to have `type: "multi-choice"` to make use of this prompt.

-The result will be an array, containing the value for each row.
+The result will be a plain JS object with the question name as the key and the selected option as the value.

 ```js
 inquirer.registerPrompt('multi-choice', require('inquirer-multi-choice'));